Diallo75012/djangochatbotAI/notes.md

 - Have decided to have this workflow for those agents (diagram)[https://excalidraw.com/#json=_0ArgZFueZlFBjbaY8JTo,2uLdGqeTDsLRgZgrdlqiRw]:
   1. - Copy log file
   2. - chunk and store to `SQLite`
-  3. - Classify Logs : check chunks for error, alert, critical flags
+  3. - Classify Logs : check chunks for error, warning, critical flags
-  4. - Provide Advice: Get from error, critical, alert flagged schemas
+  4. - Provide Advice: Get from error, critical, warning flagged schemas
   5. - Notify Devops/Security (`email`, `discord`, `Slack`.....)
   6. - Delete all logs from the agents temporary files folder and delete from database (`SQLite` special for log agents only)